 Author: Angele Alook, Nicole Hill & Ian Hussey

-Nicole Hill is a PhD student in the sociology department at the University of Alberta and a research assistant at the Parkland Institute.
-She is a graduate of Athabasca University’s Master of Arts in Integrated Studies program where she focused on equity studies.
+Nicole Hill is a PhD student in the sociology department at the University of Alberta and she was a research assistant from 2016 to 2018 at Parkland Institute.
+She is a graduate of Athabasca University’s Masters of Arts in Integrated Studies program, where she focused on equity studies.
 Nicole’s current research is on maternity care experiences.